 Our Producers believe that providing a high quality all natural feed source for their chickens is part of the formula to a high quality product.
-The chickens are fed a non-GMO grain based vegetarian diet.
-Grain sorghum is used as the grain base as it is naturally non-GMO.
+The chickens are fed a grain based vegetarian diet.
+Their feed is antibiotic and hormone free.
 By using quality feed and allowing access to the outdoors the chickens are healthier and the quality of the meat is second to none.

 Over the past few years several new buildings have been designed and constructed on the farm.
 This new design provides an excellent grow space for the chickens.
 Part of the new design includes front and rear curtains spanning the length of the buildings allowing the chickens easy access to the outdoors.
 Here at Plum Creek Farms it has always been important to us that the chickens we sell have had access to the outdoors (with the exception of the coldest winter months).
 During the spring, summer, and fall the chickens are provided spacious pens around the grow buildings, allowing access to the outdoors at their leisure.
 They move freely in and out of the buildings during the day, but are generally closed up each night (predators can often be a problem).
 Excellent animal husbandry practices, including access to green grass and bugs are what set our chickens apart, and allow us to provide the high quality chicken that our customers expect.

 HAPPY CHICKENS MAKE TASTY CHICKENS!!!

 Baby chicks arrive at the farm when they are one day old.
 At this age they spend most of their time finding food and water and getting used to their new home.